Britt-H/My_Portfolio/README.md

 # **_About Me_**

-I am a passionate and dedicated [Your Name], and I have a strong background in [Your Relevant Background].
-With a keen interest in [Your Interests], I constantly strive to learn and create innovative solutions to real-world problems.
+I am a passionate and dedicated engineer, and I have a strong background in front and back developlment.
+With a keen interest in optimization, I constantly strive to learn and create innovative solutions to real-world problems.
 This portfolio repository serves as a testament to my journey and growth in the field.

 # **_Projects_**